Ian Lockwood

 Two years ago I became familiar with Planet Dove imagery and saw that it might provide a solution in my attempts to classify land cover in the Sinharaja area.
 Planet Dove’s constellation of 120+ satellites, which revisit the same areas every day, offers a new opportunity to visualize and analyze any area of the earth.
 At the beginning of 2019 I successfully applied to Planet’s Education and Research program and was able to download a host of tiles of study areas.
 I found a series of cloud-free scenes from December 2018 and downloaded them.
 These are from around December 18 but some were collected at slightly different dates.
 Using ArcGIS, I mosaiced these various tiles so that I had most of the area Sinharaja Adiviya covered.
 Because the images were not collected on the same flight there is some unavoidable gaps and visible seams, that are visible on close inspection.
 The improved spatial resolution of 3-5m means that it is easier to distinguish between different land cover types (lowland rainforest, vs, Pinus caribaea plantation, for example).
 Initially I worked on a map using the non-visible near infrared (NIR 780-860 nm) layer to highlight vegetation (see figure 1).

-In the second part of my efforts I conducted a supervised classification using tools in ArcGIS’s Spatial Analyst extension toolbar.
+In the second part of my efforts, I conducted a supervised classification using tools in ArcGIS’s Spatial Analyst extension toolbar.
 For land cover type, I collected between 5 and 10 training samples and merged each of them into their own distinct land cover type.
 The classified image (Figure 2) clearly highlights the dense lowland rainforest pockets in a landscape dominated by home garden and tea agriculture.
 The effort to categorize the Pinus caribaea plantation was partially successful.
 However, there are errors with some of the classification.
 For example, plantation in the midst of dense (primary) forest near Moulawella peak.

 Conclusion/Future